florian-minimalx/accelLogger/README.md

 - data capture to be synchronized between all accelerometers
 - minimum 10Hz acquisition bandwith
 # Architecture
 The architecture consists of an acquisition system responsible for logging the acceleration data into a csv file.
-The acquisition system (a RPi 4 model B) provides a wifi access point for all sensor nodes.
+The acquisition system (a RPi 4 model B) provides a wifi access point for all sensor nodes but limited to 4 nodes.
+Therefore it will be necessary **to create a local network using a router or a phone.**

+- ssid: minimalist
+- passeord: brianeno

 Each accelerometer sensor node consists of an MCU (ESP32) acquiring the acceleration data from a MPU6050 sensor over I2C.
 The MCU connects over wifi to the acquisition system's MQTT broker.
 The data is formatted and sent as payload on a topic dedicated to the sensor.